nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer.
+After some experimentation the learning rate of 0.0001 proved to be the best. (model.py line 25).

 #### 4. Appropriate training data